civicrm/civicrm-core/ext/afform/README.md

 Hello, {{routeParams.name}}.
 The moon is currently {{options.phaseOfMoon}}.
 ```

+Or if you're not sure data will actually be provided:

 ```html
 Hello, {{routeParams.name ? routeParams.name : 'anonymous'}}.
 The moon is currently {{options.phaseOfMoon ? options.phaseOfMoon : 'on hiatus'}}.